The Fundamental Limits of Structure-Agnostic Functional Estimation: Main Results

 In contrast to the traditional setting, where $\theta^*$ is fixed, and $\widehat{\theta}$ is random, in our lower bounds we treat both as fixed.
 To model more closely the sample-splitting based functional estimation paradigm, we might split the data into two sets $\mathcal{D}_0$ and $\mathcal{D}_1$, and construct a pilot estimate $\widehat{\theta}$ on $\mathcal{D}_0$.
 We would then relax the constraint set in~\eqref{eqn:bbcon} to be the random set:

-where with probability $\delta$ the nuisance parameter $\theta^*$ is essentially unconstrained.
+where with probability $\delta$ the nuisance parameter $\theta^*$ is only constrained to have bounded norm, and the pilot estimate is uninformative.
 Lower bounds over this random constraint set, can directly be obtained from lower bounds over the set~\eqref{eqn:bbcon} at the cost of some additional notational burden.
-This is because when the nuisance parameter is (essentially) unconstrained, functional estimation is impossible.
+This is because when the nuisance parameter is only constrained to have bounded norm, non-trivial functional estimation is impossible, and on this event the best estimate of the functional is the trivial estimate of $0$.

 {\bf Unstructured Local Minimax Lower Bounds: } An alternative way to interpret our problem setting, is as a type of local minimax setup.
 The pilot estimate $\widehat{\theta}$, and the local radius $r_n$, define a local estimation problem via the constraints in~\eqref{eqn:bbcon}.
 The minimax rates we study are thus quantifying the difficulty of functional estimation, locally around the pilot estimate, with an (otherwise) unconstrained nuisance parameter.